joeavanzato/LogBoost/README.md

 # log2geo

-log2geo is a command-line utility designed to enrich CSV files with IP address ASN, Country and City information provided by MaxMind GeoLite2 DBs.
+log2geo is a command-line utility originally designed to enrich IP addresses in CSV files with ASN, Country and City information provided by the freely available MaxMind GeoLite2 DBs.

-While originally intended to support Azure exports, it is possible to use this to enrich any CSV data containing an IP address column to provide
+While at first built to support Azure exports, it is possible to use this to enrich any type of text-based data containing an IP address with parsing support built-in for a number of file types such as IIS, W3C, ELF, CEF and CLF as well as the capability to simple parse entire lines of raw text, which makes it capable of handling any type of text-based data.

 In addition to parsing CSV data, log2geo can also convert a limited number of other log-formats to CSV, currently including IIS and W3C formats - generic KV log breaking is being worked on.